NolanOhnemus/Wordle-Reproduction/README.md

 In addition to recreating the core gameplay, we introduced new features such as statistic tracking and various quality-of-life improvements to enhance the original experience.
 The project was primarily developed using TypeScript and CSS within the React framework.
 It also relies on a MongoDB server to facilitate communication between the client and server, specifically querying words dynamically to prevent cheating.

-This project served as both my introduction to JavaScript/TypeScript and CSS.
-My responsibilities included developing the statistics manager, contributing to the core game logic, and working on the CSS styling.
-I also created animations and ensured the visual design was a faithful, one-to-one recreation of the original Wordle.
+This project provided a comprehensive introduction to TypeScript, JavaScript, and CSS, while deepening my understanding of full-stack development with React and MongoDB.
+I developed the statistics manager, contributed to the core gameplay logic, and crafted CSS animations to ensure a visually faithful recreation of the original Wordle.
+Working within an Agile Scrum framework over five sprints, I gained experience in collaborative software development, sprint planning, and iterative problem-solving.

 ## Installation Instructions